andrey4d/kboperator/README.md

 # Kaniko Kubernetes operator
-### Kubernetes operator for building docker image using kaniko as a tool for creating container images from Dockerfile
+### Kubernetes operator for building docker image using kaniko as a tool for creating container images.

 ### kboperator build manifest "build context git://"